Riot police move in to end Myanmar copper mine protest

 It is backed by the military-owned Union of Myanmar Economic Holdings Ltd (UMEHL).

+Myo Thant, a member of the 88 Generation Students Group who had been monitoring the situation in Monywa, said: "Police used tear gas canisters.
+Gun shots were not heard.
+So far as we know, three Buddhist monks were injured in the fire that broke out at one of the camps.
+Nobody knows for sure how the fire started."

+Aung San Suu Kyi, Nobel Peace laureate and a member of parliament, was due to visit the protest site on Thursday to hear the grievances of the protesting villagers.

-UMEHL operated with impunity under the military regime that ruled Myanmar for almost half a century until 2011.
+Under the military regime that ruled Myanmar for almost half a century until 2011, UMEHL operated with impunity.

 However, emboldened by reforms under President Thein Sein, who took office in March 2011, villagers are pushing back and testing the limits of newfound freedoms, including a relaxation of laws on public protests.